PrefectHQ/terraform-provider-prefect/docs/resources/automation.md

 Optional:

-- `after` (List of String) The event(s) which must first been seen to fire this trigger.
+- `after` (Set of String) The event(s) which must first been seen to fire this trigger.
 If empty, then fire this trigger immediately
-- `expect` (List of String) The event(s) this trigger is expecting to see.
+- `expect` (Set of String) The event(s) this trigger is expecting to see.
 If empty, this trigger will match any event
-- `for_each` (List of String) Evaluate the trigger separately for each distinct value of these labels on the resource
+- `for_each` (Set of String) Evaluate the trigger separately for each distinct value of these labels on the resource
 - `match` (String) (JSON) Resource specification labels which this trigger will match.
 Use `jsonencode()`.
 - `match_related` (String) (JSON) Resource specification labels for related resources which this trigger will match.
 Use `jsonencode()`.
 - `threshold` (Number) The number of events required for this trigger to fire (Reactive) or expected (Proactive)